Abstract Submission Now Closed

 If an author or co-author is not able to attend the meeting to present a paper in person, it is expected that an abstract be withdrawn in advance of the meeting (by February 1, 2023) so that an alternate paper may be substituted.
 In the case of a “no-show” oral presentation, please note that the presenting author associated with the “no-show” paper will be prohibited from presenting any papers at the next two IMAST Meetings.

-E-Poster Cancellation Policy
+E-Point Presentation Cancellation Policy

 Advance Presentation Submission Requirement